 Dear Prospective Resident,

-We welcome your interest in our residency program and are excited to share with you what we believe is an excellent opportunity to participate in a year of preparatory community based training and the development of fundamental skills in inpatient and
+We welcome your interest in our residency program and are excited to share with you what we believe is an excellent opportunity to participate in a year of Clinical Based Training and the development of fundamental skills in inpatient and

 We are committed to a solid base of general internal medicine training in our program.
-To that end, we require four months of inpatient Internal Medicine; a month each in Critical Care, General Surgery (Trauma & Consultative Services), Emergency Medicine, Ambulatory Care rotation provided at the Family Healthcare Center, and 0.5 month of night float/medicine.
+To that end, we require five months of inpatient Internal Medicine; a month in Critical Care, Emergency Medicine, Ambulatory Care and 0.5 month each of night float and research and Scholarly activity.